gravitational/teleport/rfd/0191-workload-id-config-ux.md

     env: production
 ```

-This will attempt to issue any WorkloadIdentity that the Bot has access to that
-matches the specified label.

-If the Bot only has access to WorkloadIdentitys with a specific set of labels
-by virtue of its role, then the label matcher within `tbot` will effectively
+The "wildcard" label matcher can be used within the `tbot` configuration to
-select a subset of these WorkloadIdentitys.
-This enables another configuration
-mode using the '*' wildcard, configuring `tbot` to attempt to issue any
-WorkloadIdentity to which it has access:
+issue any WorkloadIdentity to which the Bot has access:

 ```yaml
 services: